Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Male reproductive concerns: Reproductive issues include both male infertility and erectile dysfunction.
 We offer medication options as well as surgical procedures.

 Pelvic floor prolapse: The muscles and ligaments that support a woman’s pelvic organs can become weak, which can cause the pelvic organs to prolapse—or move out of place.
-Pelvic floor reconstruction surgery at Baylor Plano can repair the problem.
+Pelvic floor reconstruction surgery at Baylor Scott & White - Plano can repair the problem.
 Urogynecologists are other specialists who do these surgeries.

 Prostate cancer: The prostate is a walnut-sized gland that wraps around the urethra and makes up part of the male reproductive system.
 Men older than 50 are most at risk for this cancer, which is most often detected with a prostate exam or prostate-specific antigen (PSA) test and confirmed with a biopsy.
 Treatment options include radiation, open prostatectomy and less invasive prostatectomy.